Discover why power is a skill set, then learn how to build yours and become a positively energizing leader.

 What to Expect

-- Gain an expanded view of power as a skill set that can be learnt, and encompasses strong and empathetic attributes
+- Gain an expanded view of power as a skill set that can be learned, and encompasses strong and empathetic attributes

 - Enhance your understanding of organizational power dynamics and structures and build the tools to thrive in them or drive change from within